Eye Drops 0.004%

 the bottle/packaging shows signs of tampering

-Do not put TRAVATAN Eye Drops into your eye(s) while you are wearing soft contact lenses.
+Do not use Travatan Eye Drops while you are wearing contact lenses.

-You can put your soft contact lenses into your eyes 15 minutes after you have used TRAVATAN Eye Drops.
+You can put your contact lenses into your eyes 15 minutes after you have used Travatan

-If you are not sure whether you should start using TRAVATAN Eye Drops, talk to your doctor.
+If you are not sure whether you should start using Travatan Eye Drops talk to your

 Before you start to use it

-Your doctor will discuss the risks and benefits of using TRAVATAN Eye Drops when breastfeeding.
+Your doctor will discuss the possible risks and benefits of using Travatan Eye Drops

-If you have not told your doctor about any of the above, tell them before you use TRAVATAN Eye Drops.
+If you have not told your doctor about any of the above, tell him/ her before you

 Using other medicines

-This is particularly important if you are currently taking any tablets to treat glaucoma or you are using any other type of
+glaucoma or if you are using any other type of eye drops.

-Some medicines may affect the way others work.
-Your doctor or pharmacist will be able to tell you what to do when using TRAVATAN
+Your doctor or pharmacist will be able to tell you what to do when using Travatan

 Eye Drops with other medicines.